-I create installations of sculpture, sound and video to immersing people in a participatory experience that engages their sensory awareness.
+I create installations of sculpture, sound and performative video, immersing people in a participatory experience that engages their sensory awareness.
 These encounters offer a moment where a synaptic shift is possible and new neural connections can be made.

 My work explores how individual psychology and pathology is mirrored and embedded in society, with a view to stimulate conversation for change.
 I ask when & where are the borders between terror, abuse & negligence blurred & crossed?
 Since 2000, my work has engaged with and incorporated armor, both psychic and architectural, culminating in Wappen Field.
 The direct outgrowth of that inquiry is my current focus on the raw emotions, power, and intent that are conveyed and betrayed by the human voice and facial expression in my works Neural: Cleave and Soul Junk.

 I choose materials specifically for their ability to convey the concept.
 A sculptor at my core, my work explores volume and space in such a way that each medium augments the other.
 Concept is wedded to intuition.

 Soul Junk is a 3-channel video & audio installation that explores raw emotions, power & intent conveyed & betrayed by the human voice & facial expression.
 SJ places people inside a metaphoric mind at work.

 I splice & overlay close-up video clips of my face.
 Emotionally raw confessions about family trauma are juxtaposed with observations about the cocksure attitudes of those in power.
 Narcissistic & patriarchal behavior is probed in an effort to shed light on how decisions of power brokers in government or corporations, prevail at the expense of individuals, families, & communities.